trezeguet74/UnderStatScrapper/README.md

 5-  TimeTier():

-This function filter the shots by the time interval, which was set for every 15 minutes and return a output like below:
+This function filter the shots by the time interval, which was set for every 15 minutes.

+The output:

 ![TimeTier](https://user-images.githubusercontent.com/80650976/184658406-96ea5033-0923-4243-9ada-93781aef78b6.PNG)